WOWT: News operation

 In 1991, WOWT rebranded its newscasts from Action News 6 to Channel 6 News.
-In 1995, WOWT launched a cable news channel called "NEWS on ONE", which featured live simulcasts and taped rebroadcasts of the station's newscasts on Cox Communications channel 1; the channel was eventually rebranded as "News 4 You", concurrent with its move to Cox channel 4 in 2009.
+In 1995, WOWT launched a cable news channel called "NEWS on ONE", which featured live simulcasts and taped rebroadcasts of the station's newscasts on Cox Communications channel 1.
+The channel was eventually rebranded as "News 4 You", concurrent with its move to Cox channel 4 in 2009.
 Also in 1995, WOWT's sports department launched a weekly half-hour sports news program titled Channel 6 Sunday Sports Extra, which aired after the station's 10 p.m. newscast on Sunday evening.
 It was the only program of its kind in Omaha, and was hosted from its inception by sports producer (now sports director) Ross Jernstrom.
 In 2006, WOWT lost its longtime spot in first place in most timeslots to KETV, who remains there as of 2020.
-And in October 2013 the news products were re-branded WOWT 6 News.
+In October 2013, the newscasts were rebranded WOWT 6 News.
 On July 16, 2018, WOWT re-added a 4 p.m. newscast on weekdays, competing with KMTV's newscast at that time slot.
 WOWT had been the first Omaha station to have a 4 p.m. newscast, launching it in 1994.
-Its current moniker is "6 On Your Side".
+Its current moniker is "First Alert 6".

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-Mobile DTV channels

-WOWT shut down its Mobile DTV signals at the end of 2015 in favor of offering an additional subchannel, Antenna TV, over-the-air.
-Antenna TV went live on 6.3 on January 18, 2016.